It Doesn't Matter Anymore (album)

-It Doesn't Matter Anymore is the debut album by Scottish britpop band The Supernaturals on the Parlophone label.
+It Doesn't Matter Anymore is the debut album by Scottish Britpop band The Supernaturals on the Parlophone label.
 It reached number 9 on the UK Albums Chart in 1997, and spawned four top 40 singles on the UK Singles Chart.

 Production

 It Doesn't Matter Anymore was recorded at several studios: Jacobs, Eden, Trident, Chapel, Chipping Norton, and Riverside.
-Pete Smith served as produced on every track, except for "Pie in the Sky", which was produced by the band.
+Pete Smith served as producer on every track, except for "Pie in the Sky", which was produced by the band.
 Many of the songs were engineered by different people: Jim Brumby ("Please Be Gentle with Me" and "Prepare to Land"), Ben Darlow ("Smile", "Glimpse of the Light", "Lazy Lover", "Dung Beetle", "I Don't Think So", and "Trees"), Barry Hammond ("Love Has Passed Away", "The Day Before Yesterday's Man", and "Trees"), Jason Clift ("Stammer"), and Duncan Cameron ("Pie in the Sky").
 Smith mixed most of the songs with Darlow as the mix engineer at Nomis, except "Lazy Lover" and "Dung Beetle", which were mixed at Swanyard.
 The band mixed "Pie in the Sky" with Cameron as the mix engineer at Riverside.